mcb5637/BTX_CAC_Compatibility/README.md

 	- Phoenix Hawk LAM PXH-HK2 (SLDF LAM) (comstar) (HK1(R)?)
 	- Stinger LAM STG-A5 (SLDF LAM) (comstar/kurita, factory Irece) (A1?)
 	- Wasp LAM WSP-105 (SLDF LAM) (comstar) (100b?)

+What to do when adding CAC-C into an existing savegame:
+- Store and ready every mech that has any of the following fixed equipment:
+	- any ECM (you are fine if the component has - X% Detectability as bonus)
+	- any ActiveProbe (you are fine if the component has +Xm Sensor Range as bonus)
+	- any TSM (you are fine if the in mission GUI shows only one active component for it)
+	- MASC (you are fine if the in mission GUI shows only one active component for it)
+	- Bull Shark BSK-MAZ (you are fine if it has a fixed Thumper ballistic weapon)
+	- Exterminator EXT-4D (you are fine if it has Null Signature and Chameleon)
+- Remove any equipment and use its new replacements (use the savegame editor to change the parts in your inventory if you want):
+	- Liao ECM (Gear_Sensor_Prototype_ECM -> Gear_SensorCAC_LiaoProtoECM)
+	- Liao AP (Gear_Sensor_Prototype_ActiveProbe -> Gear_SensorCAC_LiaoProtoAP)
+	- AMS upgrade components (Gear_AMS_XXX -> Weapon_AMSCAC_XXX) to AMS weapons & MG ammo
+	- Infernos Launcher (Weapon_Inferno_Inferno2_XXX -> Ammo_AmmunitionBox_Generic_SRM_Inferno) to standard SRMs with Inferno ammo
+	- Mech Mortar (Gear_Mortar_MechMortar -> Weapon_MortarCAC_ThumperFree) to Thumper with matching ammo (requires ballistics slot)

 TODO List:
 - edit texts